Salvatore Cordileone: Archbishop of San Francisco

+Appointment

 On July 27, 2012, Benedict XVI named Cordileone as archbishop of San Francisco.
 The appointment of Cordileone, and the acceptance of the resignation of his predecessor, Archbishop George Niederauer, were both announced on July 27 in Washington, D.C., by Archbishop Carlo Maria Viganò, papal and apostolic nuncio to the United States.
 Cordileone was installed on October 4, 2012, at the Cathedral of Saint Mary of the Assumption in San Francisco.

 Drunk driving offense

 Shortly before his installation as archbishop, on August 26, 2012, Cordileone was arrested for driving under the influence of alcohol at a police checkpoint in San Diego.
 His mother and a visiting priest from Germany were with him in the car.
 The arresting officer said that Cordileone "was a driver that was obviously impaired but he was quite cordial and polite throughout.
 He was not a belligerent drunk at all."
 Cordileone spent the night in police custody, then was released the next day.
 In a statement, he apologized and asked forgiveness.

 Cordileone was scheduled to appear in court on a misdemeanor charge of driving under the influence.
 However, he pleaded guilty to a reduced charge of reckless driving.
 Cordileone was subsequently sentenced to three years of probation and ordered to pay a fine.
 The court also required him to attend a Mothers Against Drunk Driving victim-impact panel and participate in a three-month first conviction program through the California Department of Motor Vehicles.